All Episodes

 The Democrats cannot let this stand.

-If the Republicans ever woke up, got some confidence, they would look at Scott Walker in Wisconsin to realize they have a blueprint on how to react and deal with everything Obama has done nationally.
+If the Republicans ever woke up, got some confidence, they would look at Scott Walker in Wisconsin and realize they have a blueprint on how to react and deal with everything Obama has done nationally.

 It really is profound.

-It is, it's great and it is magnificent, it's wonderful, it's stunning, and that's why they are trying everything they can to impugn, to criminalize, to destroy Scott Walker.
+And that's why they are trying everything they can to impugn, to criminalize, to destroy Scott Walker.

 And it's paramountly obvious that the Democrat Party has no desire for this country to ever be prosperous when that prosperity and abundance is created by average men and women in this country.

-Prosperity and abundance that results from the hard work of the American people.
+The Democrat Party, it is now clear, cannot abide prosperity and abundance that results from the hard work of the American people.

 The Democrat Party is now insisting and mandating that the appearance of prosperity be associated with only one thing, their president and their party and their policies.